braxtonj/pylogprim/README.md

     _jlf.logObj(
           message = 'This is just a test'
-        , why_not_add_more = 'it will get added to this created log only' , field1 = -13 # Overwrite defaults with ease
+        , why_not_add_more = 'it will get added to this created log only' , field1 = -13 # Overwrite default values for this log only
     )
 )